anakiou/aptus-data/README.md

 ## Automatic Security Testing of System Prompts Against Prompt Injection Attacks
-This repository contains the date from the paper.
+This repository contains the data from the paper.
 There are three folders containing the prompt exchanges and the test results for the oracles mentioned in the paper:
 - The human annotated baseline
 - The results with mistral-medium as the oracle.